 Prior graduate-level elective course work may be applied toward the required course work if approved by the student’s advisory committee.
 A maximum of 12 hours of prior graduate credit may be applied in total to the supporting field, major field, and research requirement.

 The major field is the area in which a student elects to take primary course work and to complete the dissertation research.
-Major fields are offered in accountancy and taxation, finance, management, management information systems, marketing, and supply chain management.
+Major fields are offered in accountancy and taxation, finance, management, management information systems, marketing, and operations management.
 A minimum of 21 semester hours is required in the major field, including a maximum of 12 hours applied from the elective courses in a completed master’s program.
 Each major field has at least three hours of research seminar, which must be included in the program.
 The selection of specific courses will be determined by students and their advisory committee, consistent with departmental requirements, and subject to a maximum of six hours of special problems (independent study) courses.

 The secondary area of interest is called the supporting field.
 Supporting fields are offered within the college as well as in areas of study from outside the C.T.
 Bauer College of Business to augment the student’s dissertation research in the major field.
 Such areas might include, but are not limited to, economics, anthropology, industrial engineering, law, mathematics, political science, computer science, psychology, and sociology.

 Students must complete a minimum of nine semester hours in the supporting field.
 C.T.
 Bauer College of Business supporting fields must consist of 7000- and 8000-level courses.
 Selection of specific courses to fulfill this requirement will be made by the student, subject to the approval of the advisory committee.
 The department offering the supporting field may also have policies governing course selection to fulfill this requirement.